Building a Neural Network#

 return y

-An instance of the network can be created by calling the class constructor.
-To use the model, we pass it the input data.
+An instance of the network can be created via the class constructor.
+To use the model, we pass the input data to the __call__ method.
 This executes the model’s forward, along with some background operations.

 model = SimpleNet(28*28, 10)